Before you start working with the Marked Birds Database, it is good to know how it works and how it is set up.

 Markers and Marker Events

 Each Marker is added individually and has at least one and sometimes multiple Marker Events.
-Several Marker Events exist:
+Several types of Marker Events exist:

 - Marker fitted